 Above all, the ethnic richness of this part of the world can also date back to hundreds, if not thousands of years.
 Therefore, a journey to this part of the world is sure to influence your perspectives due to the cultural richness that can be found while fishing for Golden Mahseer in the Himalayan foothills of Bhutan, Nepal, and India.

 In conclusion, even though a journey to the Himalayas may come with preconceived notions.
 A pilgrimage into Golden Mahseer land can be life-changing when looked through the lens of H.E.A.R.T (humble, engaged, aware, resilient and thankful).

-Fishing for the Golden Mahseer is not for the faint-hearted.
-This mystical fish of legends can play quite hard to get while holding right in front of you, in sometimes gin-clear water.
-You will try to seduce her with your offerings, but she will wait for you to get it ‘just right’ before she takes a bite.
+As these mystical fish of legends can play quite hard to get while holding right in front of you, in sometimes gin-clear water.
+Anglers will try to seduce her with their offerings, but she will wait for you to get it ‘just right’ before she takes a bite.

-To our thinking devotees of notoriously finicky fish like Steelhead, Atlantic Salmon, Milkfish and Permit would bring the right set of exceptions to Golden Mahseer fishing.
+Therefore, devotees of notoriously finicky-fish like Steelhead, Atlantic Salmon, Tarpon, Milkfish, Permit, and Carp would bring the right set of exceptions to Golden Mahseer fishing in the Himalayas.

 To sum up, Golden Mahseer fishing is certainly not for the faint of heart.
 A pilgrimage into the habitat of the Golden Mahseer must be planned quite intensionally, so you can have a trip of a lifetime.